symfony/symfony-docs/routing.rst

                 # * for temporary redirects, it uses the 307 status code instead of 302
                 # * for permanent redirects, it uses the 308 status code instead of 301
                 keepRequestMethod: true
-                # add this to remove the original route attributes when redirecting
+                # add this to remove all original route attributes when redirecting
                 ignoreAttributes: true
+                # or specify which attributes to ignore
+                # ignoreAttributes: [ offset, limit ]

         legacy_doc:
             path: /legacy/doc